-The church erected in the fourteenth century on the cruciform plan, consisted of a chancel, nave, north transept and a porch.
-Originally, the now non-existent, south transept also adjoined the temple.
-The western tower was built at the end of the 15th century or around 1500.
-In its south-western part there is a staircase, and the whole is topped with a parapet and battlement on protruding corbels.
-The Norman baptismal font has survived from the original equipment of the church.
+The church from the fourteenth century was built on a Latin cross plan.
+It consisted of a single nave, a chancel on the eastern side, northern and southern transept, and a porch.
+The four-sided tower on the west side was built at the end of the 15th century or around 1500.
+In its south-west part there is a staircase, and the whole is topped with a parapet and battlement on protruding corbels.

 Website monktonrectorialbenefice.org.uk, St Mary the Virgin, Angle.